supertriodo/Arena-Tracker/README.md

 ## FAQ
 * I started a new arena and ArenaTracker didn't help me with the draft.
- * For now, when you start a new arena in hearthstone, you have to manually start a new arena/draft from the new config button (at the bottom of the app).
-The correct moment to start the arena manually is after having selected the hero in Hearthstone and waiting in front of the 1st pick.
+ * When you start a new arena in hearthstone a draft tab will appear in ArenaTracker.
+You have to select the hero to start the draft.
+The correct moment to click the hero is after having selected the hero in Hearthstone and waiting in front of the 1st pick.
 * How do I reset the app so I can set the config info again?
  * With the app selected press ctrl+alt+r
 * I setup the app but didn't upload my arena game.